Revised July 27, 2024

 WHO WE ARE AND ACTIONS TAKEN TO FULFILL OUR MISSION

-The Coalition of Counties, a nonpartisan, nonprofit organization, is made up of five Counties in Arizona: Apache, Cochise, Gila, Graham and Navajo; and nine Counties in New Mexico: Catron, Chaves, Eddy, Harding, Hidalgo, Lea, Luna, McKinley, Roosevelt, Sierra and Socorro, along with strong support from the timber, livestock, mining, small business, farming, sportsman, trapping and outfitter industries, our representation currently exceeds 700,000 in population.
+The Coalition of Counties, a nonpartisan, nonprofit organization, is made up of five Counties in Arizona: Apache, Cochise, Gila, Graham and Navajo; and eleven Counties in New Mexico: Catron, Chaves, Eddy, Harding, Hidalgo, Lea, Luna, McKinley, Roosevelt, Sierra and Socorro, along with strong support from the timber, livestock, mining, small business, farming, sportsman, trapping and outfitter industries, our representation currently exceeds 800,000 in population.

 __________________________________________________________________________________________________________